-&lt;sup>3 Extended concentration pathways describe extensions of the RCP's from 2100 to 2500 (IPCC AR5, annex III).
+3 Extended concentration pathways describe extensions of the RCP's from 2100 to 2500 (IPCC AR5, annex III).

-2°C target.
-As with RCP 2.6, this scenario assumes that climate protection measures are applied;

-- SSP2-4.5: As an update to scenario RCP4.5, with an additional radiative forcing of 4.5 W/m by the year 2100, SSP2-4.5 represents the medium pathway of future greenhouse gas emissions.
-This scenario assumes that climate protection measures are applied; - SSP3-7.0: With 7 W/m by the year 2100, this scenario is in the upper-middle part of the full range of scenarios.
+- SSP1-2.6: This scenario with 2.6 W/m2 by the year 2100 is a remake of the optimistic scenario RCP2.6, and was designed with the aim of simulating development that is compatible with the 2°C target.
+As with RCP 2.6, this scenario assumes that climate protection measures are applied; - SSP2-4.5: As an update to scenario RCP4.5, with an additional radiative forcing of 4.5 W/m2 by the year 2100, SSP2-4.5 represents the medium pathway of future greenhouse gas emissions.
+This scenario assumes that climate protection measures are applied; - SSP3-7.0: With 7 W/m2 by the year 2100, this scenario is in the upper-middle part of the full range of scenarios.
 It was newly introduced after the RCP scenarios, closing the gap between RCP6.0 and RCP8.5; - SSP5-8.5: With an additional radiative forcing of 8.5 W/m2 by the year 2100, this scenario represents the upper boundary of the range of scenarios described in the literature.
 It can be understood as an update of the CMIP5 scenario RCP8.5, now combined with socioeconomic factors.

-The IDF\CC tool offers to its users opportunity to use CMIP6 climate models, and 30 models have been added to the tool's database under CMIP6.
+The IDF_CC tool offers to its users opportunity to use CMIP6 climate models, and 30 models have been added to the tool's database under CMIP6.

-2.4 Bias Correction
+2.4 Bias Corrected Climate Models - CMIP5 and CMIP6